Trekking to K2 (Chogori Peak)

 Japanese, a feat that has rarely been repeated.

-K2 Expedition Overview
+Chinese K2 Trekking Overview

-Thousands of trekkers and climbers have seen the majestic karakoram 8000m peaks
+Thousands of trekkers and climbers have seen the majestic Karakoram 8000 m peaks

 from the Pakistan side, but few have ventured on the long trek through China to